-This post is kind of inspired by a few posts that I have read recently read in the Geek o’ sphere;
+This post has been inspired by a few posts that I have read in the Geek o’ sphere;

 - How I Work: A Cloud Developer’s Workstation